Your assistance is essential to protect your local environment.

 rural common land.

 There are numerous signs around the Borough.
-Where possible, we will accommodate requests for additional ones.
+Where possible, we will accommodate requests for additional signage.

 The Council has installed more dog waste bins, located in spots chosen with the help of local residents.